oddaspa/TDT4250-PokeDex/README.md

 ![Darwin's Tree of Life](https://github.com/oddaspa/TDT4250-PokeDex/blob/master/main/prestudy/img/tree_of_life_darwin.jpg "Tree of Life Darwin")

 We looked for a domain with a structure that would be interesting to model with EMF.
-At first we considered using data from the [Open Tree of Life](https://opentreeoflife.github.io/), but when we discovered a data source that described Pokemon in a similar way, we quickly decided that modeling Pokemon would be more interesting.
+At first we considered using data from the [Open Tree of Life](https://opentreeoflife.github.io/), but when we discovered a data source that described Pokemon in a similar way, we quickly decided that modeling Pokemon would be more interesting as modeling Pokemon comes with its own set of challenges such as how to find cross-model relations as Pokemon do not function exactly like real lifeforms.

 ## Classification